ALTIS: Modernizing GPGPU Benchmarking: The Benchmark Suite

 Level 0 benchmarks are designed to measure low level characteristics of the hardware.
-These benchmarks do the simple task of measuring a single capability of the GPU and therefore don’t represent any dwarves or application domains.
+These benchmarks do the simple task of measuring a single capability of the GPU and therefore don’t represent any dwarfs or application domains.

-\textbf{BusSpeedDownload} measures the speed of the PCI bus by repeatedly transferring data of various sizes from the host to the device.
+\paragraphbe{BusSpeedDownload} measures the speed of the PCIe bus by repeatedly transferring data of various sizes from the host to the device.
 The data sizes are varied from 1kb to 500kb.

-\textbf{BusSpeedReadback} measures the speed of the PCI bus, except in the opposite direction.
+\paragraphbe{BusSpeedReadback} measures the speed of the PCI bus, except in the opposite direction.
 Here, data is transferred from the device to the host.

-\textbf{DeviceMemory} measures the bandwidth of different components of the memory hierarchy on the device.
+\paragraphbe{DeviceMemory} measures the bandwidth of different components of the memory hierarchy on the device.
 This includes global, constant, and shared memory.

-\textbf{MaxFlops (Half Precision)} measures the maximum achievable floating point operations per second on the device.
-In SHOC, this benchmark runs tests using single and double precision.
-The half-precision test will only work on architectures that suppot half-precision floating point arithmetic.
+\paragraphbe{MaxFlops} measures the maximum achievable floating point operations per second on the device.
+This is adopted from SHOC for single and double precision arithmetic but extended with support for half-precision floating point arithmetic.